lboe23/Outcome-Error-RC/README.md

 # Outcome-Error-RC
-Code for simulation studies in paper, "An Approximate Quasi-Likelihood Approach to Analyzing Error-Prone Failure Time Outcomes and Exposures" by Boe et al.
+Code for simulation studies in paper, "An approximate quasi-likelihood approach for error-prone failure time outcomes and exposures" by Boe et al.

 Code files include: